Estimated reading time: 23 minutes

 8. Halle Berry’s Emerald Ring with Secret Inscriptions

-Halle Berry got this engagement ring when French actor Olivier Martinez proposed to her in 2012.
-The 4-carat hand-forged emerald center stone is flanked with diamonds on both sides and set in textured yellow-gold.
+Halle Berry got this non traditional three stone engagement ring when French actor Olivier Martinez proposed to her in 2012.
+The 4-carat hand-forged emerald central stone is flanked with diamonds on both sides and set in textured yellow-gold.
 However, the design of this ring isn’t the only unique thing about it.
 The ring supposedly contains secret codes and messages that were only understood by the couple.

 9. Jessica Simpson’s Vintage-Inspired Ruby and Diamond 3-Stone

 This ring, which belongs to Jessica Simpson, features a combination of unique details.
 To begin, the ring is an antique from the early 20th century, that has huge influence on its design.
 The middle stone is a gorgeous oval ruby, which is also Jessica Simpson’s birthstone.
 The most distinctive part of the ring, however, is the pear-shaped diamond side stones that are set horizontally.
 All of these different details give the ring a vintage charm that we find extremely appealing.